The Ultimate Guide to Hair Loss Treatments – Bosley

 When hair loss is an effect of an illness, medicines, or stress, then treating the illness, changing or stopping intake of the medicines, or managing stress should stop the hair loss and in time, hair should grow back at its own natural pace.
 Here we’ll explore the various types of hair loss treatments available and the pros and cons of each, which will help guide your selection of a hair loss solution.

 HAIR TRANSPLANTATION SURGERY

-Hair transplantation is a surgical procedure that involves the moving of hair follicles from the donor area that are resistant to the hormones that cause hair loss (DHT) and placing these follicles in recipient areas where the hair is thinning and more hair is needed.
-This procedure can recreate one’s once youthful hairline, and restore one’s hair fully, in the most natural looking way possible.
+Hair transplantation is a surgical procedure that involves the moving of hair follicles from the donor area that is resistant to the hormones that cause hair loss (DHT) and placing these follicles in recipient areas where the hair is thinning and more hair is needed.
+This procedure can recreate one’s once youthful hairline, and restore one’s hair fully, in the most natural-looking way possible.
 In the hands of experienced and skilled physicians, hair transplantation results should be undetectable, in addition to being permanent.
 Hair follicles are removed from the scalp using either the follicular unit transplantation (FUT) or the follicular unit extraction (FUE) techniques.
 The only difference between the two techniques is in how hair follicles are harvested, as the transplantation process and the natural placements of the grafts are done the same skillful and artistic way with either method.
-Today, hair transplantation surgery is the only permanent treatment option for hair loss and is the only way one can regain a youthful hairline.
+Today, hair transplant surgery is the only permanent treatment option for hair loss and is the only way one can regain a youthful hairline.
 Learn more about hair transplantation solutions at Bosley.